buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The ViewModel constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views.
+The ViewModel constructor optionally registers itself, but sometimes you want registered models that are not associated with Views.
 MVVM+ uses [Registrar](https://pub.dev/packages/registrar) under the hood which has widget that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),